 Dissipation, damping and energy loss

 ‘Dissipation’, or “energy dissipation”, to be more precise, refer to the energy that is lost from the system under study.
 The QCM is a harmonic oscillator and like all real-world oscillators, it is damped.

-An oscillator that is not forced to oscillate by an external force will gradually oscillate with lower and lower amplitude and eventually, the oscillation will die out.
-This damping of the oscillation amplitude that we are considering here comes from friction, which could be internal friction in the oscillator itself or in the surrounding medium (air, water, etc).
+An oscillator that is not forced to oscillate by an external force, it will gradually oscillate with lower and lower amplitude and eventually, the oscillation will die out.
+This damping of the oscillation amplitude that we are considering here comes from frictional losses, which could be internal friction in the oscillator itself or in the surrounding medium (air, water, etc).
 The friction causes oscillatory energy to be dissipated as heat, hence the name Dissipation.